Xfan1025/DLND-Bike_Ridership_Prediction/readme.md

+# What is this project?
-*This project is from Udacity Deep Learning Foundation Nanodegree curriculum and has been reviewed by Udacity reviewer.
+This project is from Udacity Deep Learning Foundation Nanodegree curriculum and has been reviewed by Udacity reviewer.

-In this project, a simple Deep Neural Network implemented using Numpy is used to do the prediction of bike rental ridership.
+# How to run the project?
+Clone the repo.
+Enter the project directory.
+Run `pip3 install -r requirements.txt`